zer0reaction/clic/README.md

 machine](https://en.wikipedia.org/wiki/Stack_machine).

 The project is in a very early stage of development.
 Anything can change at any time.
+Anything can break.
 Do not expect much.

 The final goal is to create an interesting language with unique features and self-host the compiler.